-Cold or allergy remedies can often have several medications, including antihistamines, decongestants, cough suppressants, and expectorants.
+Cold or allergy remedies often contain several medications, including antihistamines, decongestants, cough suppressants, and expectorants.
 Read the label to find the active ingredients, not just the product's descriptive marketing name.
 For example, Tylenol PM contains both acetaminophen and the antihistamine medication diphenhydramine.
 People taking this drug can have all the side effects of an antihistamine and of acetaminophen.

 If you are taking more than 1 OTC medicine, be sure to review their active ingredients so that you don't accidentally overdose by taking more than 1 medicine in the same class of drug.